frafrabbiu/VRTI_dome/README.md

 output_folder = 'your file path'

 ```
 - Replace the text inside the quotes with the local file path where you want the output files saved.
 - Ensure the path uses the correct slash direction for your OS (\\ or /), otherwise Blender may return a syntax error.
 - This script is the same as the one in rti_script.
+-
+**Key features**:

+- Sequential rendering: The script produces one image per active light, automatically turning off all other lights, resulting in a complete set of images where each is lit by a single source at a time.

+- Light group organization: The script uses the light folder structure present in the .blend file (lights1, lights2, lights3) to identify and manage the light sources.

 ## Running the Script